The Allure of True Crime

 Register for our online lecture about the rise of the true crime genre.

-Whitney Phillips, assistant professor of information politics and ethics, joins the UOAA for our latest online faculty lecture about the ethical complexities and ever-growing popularity of the true crime genre.
+Whitney Phillips, associate professor of information politics and ethics, joins the UOAA for our latest online faculty lecture about the ethical complexities and ever-growing popularity of the true crime genre.

-Drawing from her background in media ethics, Phillips will unpack why we’re drawn to violent real-life stories, how representation in true crime shapes public perception, and what it means for us to consume these narratives.
+Drawing from her background in media ethics, Phillips will unpack why we’re drawn to such stories, how representation in true crime shapes public perception, and what it means for us to consume these narratives.

 Registration